merrinboden/prj_cyclecomputer_esp32/README.md

 ESP32-based bike “cycle computer” demo showing live temperature/humidity, real-time clock, and motion activity on a 16x2 I2C LCD with a simple RGB status LED.

 This project uses Arduino framework on ESP32 with common libraries via PlatformIO.
-It uses `LiquidCrystal_I2C` for the LCD, Adafruit `DHT` and `Adafruit Unified Sensor` for DHT11, and `Adafruit MPU6050` for the accelerometer.
-The DS1302 RTC currently uses a small custom driver.
+It uses `LiquidCrystal_I2C` for the LCD, Adafruit `DHT` and `Adafruit Unified Sensor` for DHT11, `Adafruit MPU6050` for the accelerometer, and `makuna/RTC` for the DS1302 RTC.

 ## Features

 - Temperature and humidity from `DHT11` every ~2 seconds
-- Real-time clock via `DS1302` (3‑wire), auto-set to firmware build time after upload
+- Real-time clock via `DS1302` (3‑wire, via makuna/RTC), auto-set to firmware build time after upload
 - Motion/change indication from `MPU6050` accelerometer (INT or 100 ms poll fallback)
 - 16x2 LCD (I2C, address `0x27` by default) shows:
   - Line 1: `T:##C H:##%` or `DHT ERR <count>`